 The Phase 90 is a phaser guitar pedal designed by Keith Barr in 1974.
 It was the first product sold by MXR with great success.
 MXR’s contribution to phase-shift effects was the high-quality, small size and reliability of the stompbox, in contrast with previous models that tended to be dodgy, bulky and noisy.

 Production ceased when MXR went bankrupt in 1984.
-Jim Dunlop bought MXR in mid-late 80's, resuming production and adding extra features as LED and external power supply jack.
+Jim Dunlop bought MXR in mid-late 80's, resuming production and adding extra features like LED and external power supply jack.

-The old releases by MXR included the so called Script and Block Logo models.
+The old releases by MXR included the so-called Script and Block Logo models.
 Dunlop nowadays offers few variants: Handwired 1974 Vintage model, Custom Shop Script, MXR M-101 Phase 90 and EVH Eddie Van Halen signature model.
-This study is focused in the first Script Logo model which is considered to perform the best.
+This study is focused on the first Script Logo model which is considered to perform the best.